 Cabbage is a traditional vegetable that has different colors like red, green, and white.
-It’s covered with nutrients such as vitamin K or calcium to help protect against heart disease cancer radiation.
+It’s covered with nutrients such as vitamin K or calcium to help protect against heart disease and cancer radiation.
 The multipurpose cold-weather veggie can be eaten every day for your health because it contains adequate amounts of food groups without being too filling which makes this perfect dish adaptable in any situation

 - Vegetables like cabbage that are high in sulfur with a low pH (acidic) will release their nutrients more easily and keep the digestive system healthier.

-- Cabbage has extremely high water content, meaning it can provide hydration for hours upon hours following consumption.
+- Cabbage has an extremely high water content, meaning it can provide hydration for hours upon hours following consumption.

 - Cruciferous vegetables like cabbage make an excellent source of vitamin K and folate, making it great for bone health and vegans who don’t have many options from non-plant sources of these two compounds respectively.